osu-archive/web/README.md

     exit;
 }
 ```
-the discord webhook is for logging page visits, it shows the first two or three digits of the visitor's ip.
+the discord webhook is for logging page visits, it shows the first two or three digits of the visitor's ip. **this is optional.**

-the client secret is used for the osu! oauth system for the admin panel. this isn't required. i won't be explaining admin panel setup here.
+the client secret is used for the osu! oauth system for the admin panel. this isn't required. i won't be explaining admin panel setup here. **this is optional.*

 the rest is self explanitory, after setting this up if all goes right you should have a functional version of the osu!archive website